Éléonore de Bourbon: Early life

+Éléonore, her mother and her brother were kept in Saint-Jean de Angely for the next 6 years without a trial or sentence being passed.
+Despite her mothers pleas to relatives for help, it was only through the intervention of the French parliamentarian Jacques Auguste de Thou with Henry IV that they were released.

+Éléonore would remain deeply devoted to her brother throughout her life.

+Marriage

-Éléonore married Philip William, Prince of Orange, who was already 51 years old, on 23 November 1606, at the Palace of Fontainebleau.
+Éléonore married Philip William, Prince of Orange, who was already 51 years old, first by proxy in Paris on 19 November and then in person on 23 November 1606, at the Palace of Fontainebleau (other sources say Chateau de Vallery).
+As Henry IV had previously supported the Prince of Orange's accession, the marriage of his cousin to the prince symbolized the strength of their alliance.

+The couple then settled in Orange.
+The marriage of the two was not welcomed by the brothers of Philip William on account of his having signed a will in 1603 which would leave his lands to his brother Maurice and thus enable him to finally unite his lands.
+This will would be void if Éléonore and Philip William had a child who would then inherit their father's lands.

+After the conclusion of the Twelve Years' Truce and reconciliation between Philip William and his brothers, he and Éléonore made their home in Breda.

+In November 1609 her brother Henri and his wife Charlotte de Montmorency arrived in Brussels seeking asylum at the court of the archducal couple Albrecht and Isabella.
+Their reason for traveling there was to escape from Henry IV who wanted to make Éléonore's sister in-law his mistress.
+The couple were at first welcomed at court but remaining in Brussels however presented a political inconvenience for the archdukes, and instead Éléonore and her husband brought her brother and sister in law to their residence in Breda which was considered more neutral ground.

-On 25 October 1611, it was revealed that the mother of Éléonore and her sister in law Charlotte-Marguerite de Montmorency, wife of Henri II de Bourbon, would travel to The Hague.
+On 25 October 1611, it was revealed that the mother of Éléonore and her sister in law Charlotte-Marguerite de Montmorency, would travel to The Hague.
 The States-General of the Netherlands decided to present the ladies with a fitting gift, partly from politeness, and partly with the view of Henri II de Bourbon-Condé as a potential future ally.

 It was decided to offer tableware to the value of 12,000 guilders.
 The linens were bought at the initiative of the burgomaster of Haarlem, who was also member of the States-General.
 This was partly due to Haarlem having an international reputation in the manufacturing of quality linen.
 The linen damask was specially woven with flower motifs, hunting scenery, biblical representations and images from classical literature.